Corporate Transparency Act (CTA): Current Filing Requirements

 Who Must File?

 FinCEN has determined that two types of Reporting Companies must report, Domestic and Foreign.
-(Click here to use our online wizard to determine if you must to file)

 • A domestic reporting company would include a corporationlimited liability company, or any other entity created by the filing of a document with a secretary of state or similar office under the law of a state or Indian tribe.